flakshack/NightlyRestart/README.md

 ###Installation
 The system is easy to install using Group Policy Preferences.
-Use a group policy preference to copy the file to the user's computer, then setup a scheduled task as follows:
+Use a group policy preference to copy the file to the user's computer, then setup a scheduled task (group policy preference) as follows:

 ![Scheduled Task Properties](readme-images/prop1.png)